Ferroin/Roll35/README.md

 ## Features

 * Roll for random magic items in a single command.
-This automatically handles all the sequential rolls required to produce an exact magic item.
+This automatically handles most of the sequential rolls required to produce an exact magic item.
+* Automatically roll random spells for scrolls, potions, and wands.
 * Roll random spells, optionally for a specific level, class, or category.
 * Roll random mundane weapons and armor.

 ## Planned Features

-* Support for automatically rolling spells for scrolls, potions, and wands.
+* Complete data for spells.
+* Add basic usage info to the README.
-* Support for rolling for spells present in items that store spells.
+* Automatically roll random spells present in items that store spells.
 * Roll against arbitrary data tables.
-* Support for rolling for intelligence/special markings on magic items.
+* Automatically roll for intelligence/special markings on magic items.
 * Finish adding in variant forms for all the magic items that have them:
   - Defiant Armor
   - Bane Weapons
+* Respond with embeds containing relevent information about the rolled item, including hyperlinks to relevant reference material.
+* Roll specific base weapons or armor as magic items.
+* Roll dice by themselves
+* Rewrite in Elixir to improve performance and scalability.
 * The ability to enable and disable specific items at runtime (with per-server config).
-* Support for hyperlinks in rolled items.
-This will require sending rolled items as embeds instead of plain messages, because Discord is stupid and refuses to support Markdown link syntax anywhere but in embeds.
-* Support for rolling specific base weapons or armor as magic items.
-* Support for simply rolling dice.
+* Fetch data on specific items directly without rolling for them randomly.

 ## Limitations